-1.9 Investments
+3.10 Investments

-Fixed Asset Investments represent investments in the Grace Baptist Trust Corporation Common Investment Fund and are included in the Balance Sheet at market value.
-The surplus or deficit arising on revaluation is included in the Statement of Financial Activities (under "Gains/Losses on Investment Assets").
-The surplus or deficit arising on disposal is included in the Income and Expenditure Account and the Statement of Financial Activities (under "Gains/Losses on Investment Assets").
+Fixed Asset Investments represent investments in the Grace Baptist Trust Corporation Common Investment Fund and are included in the Balance Sheet at fair value based on the price of units.
+The surplus or deficit arising on revaluation is included in the Statement of Financial Activities (under "Gains/Losses on Investments").
+The surplus or deficit arising on disposal is included in the Income and Expenditure Account and the Statement of Financial Activities (under "Gains/Losses on Investments").